Minimal and nearly minimal measure expansions in connected unimodular groups: Reduction to sets with small measure

-By Fact~\ref{fact: Haarmeasure}, both $\pi_1$ and $\pi_2$ are continuous functions, and equals to $\mu_G(A)$ when $x=y=\text{id}_G$.
-By Fubini's theorem
+By Fact~\ref{fact: Haarmeasurenew}, both $\pi_1$ and $\pi_2$ are continuous functions, and equals to $\mu_G(A)$ when $x=y=\text{id}_G$.
+By Fubini's theorem,

-Then the lemma follows from the intermediate value theorem, and the fact that $G$ is connected. \end{proof} The following property is sometimes refered to as {\bf submodularity} in the literature.
+Then the lemma follows from the intermediate value theorem, and the fact that $G$ is connected. \end{proof}

+Recall that $\dis_G(A,B)=\mu_G(AB)-\mu_G(A)-\mu_G(B)$ is the discrepancy of $A$ and $B$ on $G$.
+The following property is sometimes referred to as {\bf submodularity} in the literature.
 Note that this is not related to modular functions in locally compact groups or the notion of modularity in model theory.